avarnajain/spectral_meterusage/README.md

 # Spectral Meter Usage

-This repository contains the setup and creation instructions for the gRPC and Flask server based app to get meter usage data
+This repository contains the setup and usage instructions for the gRPC and Flask server based app to get meter usage data

 ## Setup

-Create a new directory on your computer and set up anf actiavte a python3 virtual environment.
+Create a new directory on your computer, then set up and actiavte a python3 virtual environment

 ```bash
 virtualenv env